Skip To Content

 Contact us

-For more information on this, or any other questions about Curtin Credentials, email us at curtincredentials@curtin.edu.au or call Curtin Connect at 1300 222 888.
+For more information on this credential, or any other questions about Curtin Credentials, email us at curtincredentials@curtin.edu.au or call Curtin Connect at 1300 222 888.

 *Curtin may cancel or reschedule a credential at any time and for any reason as it sees fit.
 The Start Date and the other details of this credentials are provided as a general guide only and may change from time to time.

-✝This credential involves 150 hours of online resources, readings, activities and assessments at your own pace.
-However to pass and gain 25 credit points, you may need to commit further time.
+✝This credential involves 30 hours of online resources, readings, activities, and assessments completed at your own pace.
+However, to pass and gain 5 credit points, you may need to commit further time.

 ^Learning is done completely online.